kolos26/GEOFS-LiverySelector/README.md

 You can use LiverySelector without installation, or you can add it to your Tampermonkey browser addon.

 ## Virtal Airlines

-Since LiverySelector 3.2.0 you can link your own copy of [airline.json](https://github.com/kolos26/GEOFS-LiverySelector/blob/main/airline.json) to have an easily shareable database of custom liveries.
+Since LiverySelector 3.2.0, you can link your own copy of [airline.json](https://github.com/kolos26/GEOFS-LiverySelector/blob/main/airline.json) to have an easily shareable database of custom liveries.
-You can add an airline by clicking on **+ Add Airline** button, and you can always remove them by clicking the **- Remove Airline** button.
+You can add an airline by clicking on **+ Add Airline** button, and you can always remove it by clicking the **- Remove Airline** button.
 The airline.json is being synced each time you load geofs, the list of subscribed airlines are saved locally and being kept from game to game.
-By default due to security reasons these liveries are not visible in multiplayer mode.
-If you would like to make your liveries visible please contact us on [discord](https://discord.gg/2tcdzyYaWU) to vertify your airline and put it onto the whitelist.
+Due to security reasons, these liveries are not visible in multiplayer mode by default.
+If you would like to make your liveries visible, please contact us on [discord](https://discord.gg/2tcdzyYaWU) to verify your airline and put it on the whitelist.
 The owner of the airline.json is responsible for ALL CONTENT displayed on the liveries!

 ### Example for airline.json

-In the header you can customize your airline
+In the header, you can customize your airline
 ```
 {
     "name": "Example Airlines", // Name of your airline